openworm/org.geppetto.docs/source/api-workflows.md

 ### user_privileges

 Asks for user privileges.
+Used when the backend of Geppetto has a persitence module available which provides support for user authentication and privileges.

 * notify_user
 * get_script
 * get_data_source_results

-### Loading a project and model
+### Loading a Geppetto Project and Model

-We have different ways to load a project
+We have different ways to load a project:
 * load_project_from_url
 * load_project_from_id
 * load_project_from_content